phalcon/documentation/docs/acl.md

 Using the [Phalcon\Acl][acl-acl] component, you can establish associations between these [Roles][acl-role] and [Components][acl-component], enhancing the application's security by allowing only specific roles to access designated components.

 ## Activation
-[Phalcon\Acl][acl-acl] relies on adapters to manage roles and components.
-Presently, the only available adapter is [Phalcon\Acl\Adapter\Memory][acl-adapter-memory].
-While using the memory adapter significantly enhances ACL access speed, it comes with the trade-off of non-persistent memory.
-Therefore, developers need to implement a storage strategy for ACL data to avoid regenerating the ACL at every request.
-This is particularly crucial for large ACLs stored in a database or file system.
+[Phalcon\Acl][acl-acl] uses adapters to manage roles and components.
+Currently the built-in adapter is [Phalcon\Acl\Adapter\Memory][acl-adapter-memory].
+The memory adapter is fast but non-persistent, so you should persist the ACL (cache or file) in production to avoid rebuilding it on every request.

 The [Phalcon\Acl][acl-acl] constructor takes an adapter as its first parameter for retrieving information related to the control list.